 On British motorways, a rest area is defined concept: it's like motorway service area, only it doesn't need to provide fuel or food.
 This page is about that specific type of facility.
 In Ireland a similar concept is referred to as Type 2 Service Areas, although the Rules of the Road does include a 'map of rest areas' which is actually a map of motorway lay-bys.

 Motorway rest areas remain very rare in the UK.
-Developers have shown no interest in the concept, and the only open rest areas are all historical quirks:
+Developers have shown no interest in the concept, and the only open rest areas are all quirks of history:

 Motorway service areas in Britain are normally large developments, but there have been many attempts to build something much smaller.

 In 1965, when the M6 was built through Cumberland and Westmorland, the local authorities suggested motorists might like to take advantage of the good views here by using parking areas provided every six miles.
 The Ministry of Transport preferred the idea of building services every 12 miles, not wanting the motorway network to be filled with leisure drivers.
 They also looked at building car parks at every motorway junction.

 Similar arguments had been made for the M50 through Worcestershire, although that was before motorway services had been finalised as a concept.
 In the event, none of these ideas were taken forward.

 In 1973, one government parliamentary secretary was impressed by French motorway picnic areas, and suggested the UK did the same.
 Newland Common was going to be the first candidate, but Brent Knoll was built instead.
 Maintenance problems and commercial demand caused it to be sold to different operators.
 The whole experience was later summarised as "unfavourable".
 Although it was known as Brent Knoll rest area, the road signs made it clear it was a "picnic area".